This stuffed pork loin with cherry port sauce is perfect for a cozy night’s dinner or a small family holiday dinner.

 - Preheat oven to 375 degrees F.

 - Using a sharp knife, butterfly or roll-cut the pork tenderloin until it can be spread out and laid flat.
 Use the flat side of a meat mallet to flatten the meat until it’s a uniform 1/2-3/4 inch in thickness.
-Season with salt and pepper and set aside.
+Season with 1/4 tsp. salt and 1/4 tsp. pepper and set aside.

-- In a large pot, add the rice and chicken stock and bring to a boil.
+- In a large pot, add the rice and 2 1/4 cup chicken stock and bring to a boil.
 Cover and reduce to simmer.
 Simmer about 15 minutes or until all liquid is absorbed.
 Remove from heat and fluff, then set aside.

-- In a large skillet, melt the butter.
-Add the chopped onion, celery, garlic and seasonings.
+- In a large skillet, melt 2 Tbps. unsalted butter.
+Add the chopped onion, celery, garlic, sage, thyme, and 1/4 tsp. salt and pepper.
 Cook until the celery and onion have softened.
 Next, add in the dried cherries and cook for another 5 minutes.
 Lastly, add in the cooked wild rice and stir to combine.
 Remove from heat and let cool about 5 minutes.

 - While the pork tenderloin is roasting, begin making your cherry port sauce.
-In a medium-sized saucepan, combine the cherry port sauce ingredients and bring to a boil.
+In a medium-sized saucepan, combine 1 cup chicken stock, 1 cup port wine, 1 Tbsp. unsalted butter, 1/4 cup dried cherries and bring to a boil.
 Once boiling, let it reduce to about half, then remove from heat and let it thicken as it cools.

 - Once the stuffed pork tenderloin has reached its internal temperature of 145 degrees F., remove from oven and let rest for 5-10 minutes.
 Slice and serve with additional wild rice stuffing and the cherry port sauce.